tars-robotics/World-In-Your-Hands/README.md

 ## 📄 License and Citation   <a name="liscenseandcitation"></a>
 All the data and code within this repo are under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).

+- For specific contributions, please refer to [contributions](docs/contributon.md).

 - Please consider citing our work if it helps your research.

 ```